Families Can Do Relationship Repair

 However, there are large numbers of wounded North American adult children.
 Generational trauma exists.
 Consider the estimated millions of children who grew up with alcoholism.
 Add to that all other addictions and mental illnesses.
 Those children often become adults with legitimate grievances expressed through resentment, bitterness, and estrangement.

 Too often parents and adult children become alienated, sometimes temporarily and other times for a lifetime.
 Just watch an episode or two of Dr. Phil.
 The parent and adult children dynamics has inspired the writing of several books.
-Here is a sampling:
+Here is a few samples from amazon.com:

 - When He’s Married to Mom: How to Help Mother-Enmeshed Men Open Their Hearts to True Love and Commitment by Kenneth M. Adams

 - Adult Children of Emotionally Immature Parents: How to Heal from Distant, Rejecting, or Self-Involved Parents by Lindsay C. Gibson

 - Adult Children of Alcoholics by Janet Woititz

 - How To Really Love Your Adult Child: Building A Healthy Relationship In A Changing World by Gary Chapman and Ross Campbell.

 - Adult Children Secrets of Dysfunctional Families: The Secrets of Dysfunctional Families by John Friel and Linda D. Friel.